Harphies/Recommedation-Engine/README.md

 # A deep learning recommendation systems using pytorch

-## The goal is to build a recommendation system template using deep learning approach.
+## The goal is to build a recommendder engine template using deep learning approach.

+## Recommendation Systems Techniques

+- Collaborative
+- Content-based
+- Hydbrid filtering